wizzardich/terraform-example/notes.md

 6. One thing that needs to happen on the nginx ingress: rewriting of the target URL.
 I went with the suggestiong from [here][ingress-nginx-rewrite], it seemed simple enough.

+7. Took me some time to realize I missed the `gunicorn` bind clue, but I figured it out.

 ## Feedback

 [minikube-docker-env]: https://minikube.sigs.k8s.io/docs/handbook/pushing/#1-pushing-directly-to-the-in-cluster-docker-daemon-docker-env